May 3, 2021

 Ginger is a great spicing agent for both savoury and sweet recipes because it has both sweet and peppery notes.
 It's a natural complement to citrus and woody spices like clove or nutmeg and piquant herbs like tarragon, dill or fennel.
 Orchard fruits like pears and apples and tropical variants like orange, pineapple or lychee are intense enough flavours to contrast ginger's distinctive profile.

 Lavender is such a distinctive aroma that it can easily overpower some foods.
 You need big punchy fruits like raspberry, blueberry or fig to compliment the floral notes or leafy herbs like rosemary, sage or mint to bring out the citrus.
 Adding a little salt can draw out the savoury elements in lavender, which will contrast well against creamy fruits, dairy products or white chocolate.
-Try pairing the Flavour Blaster Lavender Aromatic with floral bases like a gin or bright, sparkling wines.
+Try pairing the Lavender flavour Aromatic with floral bases like a gin or bright, sparkling wines.

 Lemongrass tastes like lemon because it contains citral, a chemical compound that tastes like lemon.
 Lemon verbena, lemon balm and kaffir lime all have the same compound in common and will help focus those lemony flavours.
 If you want to contrast lemongrass, you need fatty ingredients like coconuts, mangoes or peach.
-Try pairing the lemongrass aromatic with grassy spirits like tequila, cachaca or white rum.
+Try flavour pairing the lemongrass flavour aromatic with grassy spirits like tequila, cachaca or white rum.

 This complex aromatic can be paired comfortably with a lot of cocktails.
 The dark fruit flavours hit back against chilli or ginger, bring out the sour notes in rhubarb and lime, and bring the fruity undertones of watermelon to the fore.
 Use the Mixed Berry Aromatic to contrast earthy flavours like beetroot or cumin or punchy, spiced rums.